tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 9-12th*

+Nothing too special.
+This year's top 4 in the CN DPC was consistently some shuffling of LGD, Aster, RNG and then either EHOME or Xtreme.
+And RNG bopped Xtreme 3-0 in the CN regional qual to make it to TI.

+Anything else worth mentioning?
+Oh yeah, Ghost was unable to make it to Arlington and ana, yes *that* ana, stood in.
+That was pretty neat.

 **What would success look like?** Would you believe that this is the third and final Chinese team left to talk about?
-THREE CHINESE TEAMS.
-For reference, here's the number from previous TIs.
+Three Chinese teams at a TI!
+For reference, here's the comparison to previous TIs.

+* TI11 - 3
 * TI10 - 5
 * TI9 - 4
 * TI8 - 6